akyuzarif/onedrive-sorun-giderici/README.md

 ### Usage

+This script needs to be run using **PowerShell**.
+PowerShell is pre-installed on Windows systems.
 To run the script, execute the `EN-onedrive-troubleshooter.ps1` file using PowerShell.

+### Requirements

+- Windows operating system
+- PowerShell (pre-installed on Windows 10/11)